1997 Mongolian presidential election

 Presidential elections were held in Mongolia on 18 May 1997.
 The result was a victory for Natsagiin Bagabandi of the Mongolian People's Revolutionary Party, who received 63% of the vote.
-Voter turnout was 85%.
+Incumbent president Punsalmaagiin Ochirbat, who ran from the ruling Democratic Union Coalition (DUC), came in second with 30.65% nationwide, whilst the third-party candidate Jambyn Gombojav from the Mongolian Traditional United Party trailed with only 6.82%.

-The election of Bagabandi was described as a protest vote against the rapid economic reforms of the Democratic Union Coalition government.
+The 1997 presidential election is Mongolia's first-ever three-way presidential race.
+Voter turnout was 85%, a 7% drop from the previous election.
+The election of Bagabandi was described as a protest vote against the rapid economic reforms of the DUC government.